matteogallo-ai/-emotion-detection-project/README.md

-# Emotion Detection Application

-# Final Project: Emotion Detection Application
+# Repository for final project

 ## Project Name
-Emotion Detection Application
+Final Project: Emotion Detection Application

-This project implements an AI-based Emotion Detection web application using Watson NLP and Flask.
+This project uses the Watson NLP library to detect emotions in text and is deployed as a web application using Flask.

 ## Features
 - Detects anger, disgust, fear, joy, and sadness